• Blog

 A few commonly asked questions:

-• How do you make easy chocolate pudding pie from scratch?
+- How do you make an easy chocolate pudding pie from scratch?
 Let me show you how!
 With only seven ingredients you’ll be mixing one up in no time!

-• How long does it take to make chocolate pie?
-About 15-20 minutes for cook time and an hour of refrigeration.
+- How long does it take to make chocolate pie?
+About 15-20 minutes for cook time and an hour of refrigeration (if you want it chilled).

-Here is my step by step video on how to make a Chocolate Cream Pie
+Here is my step-by-step video on how to make a Chocolate Cream Pie and Pie Crust by Hand

-In which I show you how to make a simple Cocoa Cream Pie (also called Easy Chocolate Pudding Pie) and give you a few hints and tips.
+I show you how to make a simple Cocoa Cream Pie (also called Easy Chocolate Pudding Pie) and give you a few hints and tips.
+We just refilmed this video and it’s got lots of pie making and how I make my pies.

-And, if you’re like me and love finding a new homesteader to watch on YouTube, be sure and subscribe to our channel!
-We cover everything from adventures in simple, cozy living, recipes and tutorials and more!
+And, if you’re like me and love finding a new channel to watch on YouTube, be sure and subscribe and like!
+We cover everything from adventures in simple, cozy living, recipes and tutorials, and more!
 Also, leave a comment and tell me what your favorite pie is!
 I love hearing from y’all.

 MY GRANNY’S COCOA CREAM PIE